pachyderm/docs/content/2.3.x/getting-started/wsl-deploy.md

+---
+# metadata #
-# Deploy Pachyderm on a Microsoft Windows machine
+title:  Deploy on Windows
+description:
+date:
+# taxonomy #
+tags:
+series:
+seriesPart:
+---

 You can deploy Pachyderm locally on your Microsoft Windows computer to try out Pachyderm.
 However, currently Pachyderm has limited support for